digitalr00ts/GWC21---DiscordBot/README.md

 1. Create bot in Discord's Developer Portal, https://discord.com/developers.
 ![Build-A-Bot](https://files.realpython.com/media/discord-bot-add-bot.4735c88ff16b.png)
 1. A secret token will be provide for us to use in our code.
 This is how the bot knows we are allowed to talk to it.
-1. We need to set what permissions we want the bot to have.
+1. We need to set what permissions we want the bot to have (but not Admin permissions!).
 ![](https://files.realpython.com/media/discord-bot-scopes.ee333b7a5987.png)
 1. We need to add our bot to our guild.